Farningham Road to Otford Walk

 While crossing the recreation ground you could try to find two more planets: Mars (a ground-level disc between two football pitches) and Jupiter (a pillar by the groundsman's hut on the left-hand boundary hedge).

 5. Otford Turn left onto the High Street.
-You pass Sally's Cake Emporium on the left, with The Olive Tree bistro and tearoom at the back of the Hospices of Hope charity shop opposite.
-The other places are on the left of the large roundabout encircling the village pond? at the eastern end of the street, the Pond View Café and The Woodman pub.
+In 50m you pass Sally's Cake Emporium on the left, with The Olive Tree bistro and tearoom at the back of the Hospices of Hope charity shop opposite.

 • If you want to visit the church, use the set of modern doors on its north side.